10% off for New Customers Call Now 773-850-2008

 Fire Signs & Exit Signs

-Functioning emergency lights are essential for complying with state building codes, fire regulations, insurance requirements, and OSHA standards.
-The Exit Light Company offers affordable, energy-efficient emergency lighting solutions for various needs, including industrial, architectural, remote-capable, recessed, and wet location installations.
+Reliable emergency lighting is crucial for meeting state codes, fire regulations, insurance policies, and OSHA standards.
+We provide affordable, energy-efficient solutions for all settings industrial, commercial, remote-capable, recessed, and wet locations.

 Annual Testing

-Emergency lighting and exit signs are critical for guiding people to safety during power outages or emergencies.
-However, these systems are often installed and forgotten, despite being required by codes like NFPA 101 and the National Electrical Code to be tested and maintained regularly.At Ryan Brothers Fire Protection, we help building owners and facility managers stay compliant and ensure their emergency lighting systems are fully operational.
-Our services include testing, documenting, repairing, and installing emergency lighting and exit signs to keep your building safe.
+Emergency lighting and exit signs are vital for safe evacuation during power outages or emergencies.
+To stay compliant with NFPA 101 and the National Electrical Code, these systems must be tested and maintained annually not just installed and forgotten.At Ryan Brothers Fire Protection, we help building owners and facility managers stay compliant and ensure emergency lighting systems work when it matters most.
+We test, document, repair, and test emergency lights and exit signs to keep your building safe.

-Don’t leave your building’s safety to chance.
-Contact us today to schedule an inspection or learn more about our emergency lighting services.
+Don’t risk it.
+Contact us today to schedule an inspection or learn more.

 What type of testing does the fire code require?

-Fire code requires monthly inspections and a 30-second test of emergency lights and exit signs.
-Additionally, an annual test must run the lights on emergency power for at least 30 minutes.
-Written records of all tests must be kept and available for fire inspector review.Why do I need to test the lights for thirty seconds?
+Fire code mandates monthly inspections and a 30-second test of emergency lights and exit signs.
+Additionally, an annual test must run emergency lights on backup power for at least 30 minutes.
+All test records must be documented and available for fire inspectors.Why do I need to test the lights for thirty seconds?

 Let us be your solution — call us today!